 Investigations may include a urine test to look for ketones in your urine (as described above) and some blood tests.

 In most cases, as the symptoms are often mild, no specific treatment is needed.
-However, there are certain things that you may like to try to help relieve your symptoms.
-They include the following:
+However, there are certain things that can be tried to help relieve symptoms.
+They include:

-- Ginger.
-Some studies have shown that taking ginger tablets or syrup may be effective for relieving feelings of sickness (nausea) and vomiting in pregnancy.
-However, care should be taken, as the quality of ginger products varies and they are not closely regulated in the UK.
-Before you take a ginger product, you should discuss this with a pharmacist or your GP.
+Some studies have shown that taking ginger tea, capsules or syrup may be effective for relieving feelings of sickness (nausea) in pregnancy.
 Food containing ginger may also help.

-- Avoiding triggers.
 Some women find that a trigger can set off the sickness.
 For example, a smell or emotional stress.
-If possible, avoid anything that may trigger your symptoms.
+If possible, avoid anything that may trigger symptoms.

-- Acupressure.
-P6 (wrist) acupressure may be effective for relieving nausea and vomiting in pregnancy.
+P6 (wrist) acupressure may be effective to reduce nausea and vomiting in pregnancy.
 Acupressure is the application of pressure only and does not need needles.
 There is not yet very much evidence on how effective this is in pregnancy.

 Note: generally, you should not use over-the-counter remedies for sickness and vomiting whilst you are pregnant.
 This is because their safety and effectiveness for sickness and vomiting in pregnancy is uncertain.